mohitcpatil/Data-Engineering-Nanodegree-Udacity-Program-Projects-and-Excercise/M2 Cloud Data Warehouse/Project 3 Cloud Data Warehouse with AWS/README.md

 # Project Datasets

-Their are two sets of Datasets to complete this project Songs and User logs.
+Their are two sets of Datasets to complete this project Boston and Moscow Marathon.
+-  Below are the listed dataset:
      - **Boston Marathon Results 2017**